Web Actions

 }

-Content extensions
+```Content extensions

 Web actions invoked through the platform API need a content extension to tell the platform how to interpret the content returned from the action.
-In the example above, we were using the .json
+In the example above, we were using the .json extension.
+This tells the platform to serialize the return value out to a JSON response.

 Example: SVG Response